danielharrell/does_music_move/does_music_move.md

 music move, it seems we wouldn't hear music at all.
 Instead, we would hear simply a succession of sounds, the next following the last in time.
-It is only when we hear the next sound following the last in space that we hear music in the succession. ---The space that allows it to quicken and slow, rise and fall, depart and
+But it is only when we hear the next sound following the last in space that we hear music in the succession. ---The space that allows it to quicken and slow, rise and fall, depart and